-Again, the manipulation of market interest rates is, by its double-edge, ineffective and counterproductive.
+Again, the manipulation of market interest rates alone and without fiscal interference is, because of its double-edge, ineffective and counterproductive.

 Similarly a(n artificial) lowering of interest rates may encourage the expansion of basic industry; but it also will encourage the expansion of well-intentioned but not well-thought-out innovations, the number of bankruptcies, etc. What is needed is the egalitarian shift in incomes, that will compensate for the previous and shorter anti-egalitarian shift, and will (use recently-expanded capacity to) produce the things that people really need and can learn to purchase.
 [CWL 15, 141 ftnt 198]